containers/podman/docs/podman-generate-systemd.1.md

 command will dynamically create the unit file and output it to stdout where it can be piped by the user to a file.
 The options can be used to influence the results of the output as well.

+Note that this command is not supported for the remote client.

 ## OPTIONS: